jverzani/MTH229Lite.jl/docs/src/index.md

     The use of `'` to find derivatives of functions is considered to be type piracy.
 Neither the type `Function` or the notation `'` is defined by this package.
 Type piracy is frowned on heavily, as it can quietly change behaviour in other packages when loaded.
 In this example, if `MTH229Lite` is loaded, an array of functions would not have the typical notion of "`'`" available.
 The `'` notation is pedagogically useful, but a recommended way to find the derivative of `f` at `x` is through `ForwardDiff.derivative(f, x)`.

-Of course, using `tangent` and `secant` can be bypassed, as noted in the comments.

 ## Zero finding